OLED1/chia-manager/README.md

 We are working hard to make a real live web based application.

 ## WTF?!
 Why only Linux?
-We developers have only Linux desktops and we decided to make the really first version of the node-client only for Linux.
+We developers are having only Linux desktops currently running and we decided to make the really first version of the node-client only for Linux.
 Otherwise we were not able to release the first version of this project just in time.

-But it is planning, promised!
+But it is in planning, promised!

-The web-gui should run on a Linux server anyway.
+The web-gui should run on a Linux server anyway as any other web based application.

 ## Current (key)features
 - Almost read only management via web-gui